The Stages of HIV Infection

 - Chronic HIV Infection

 The second stage of HIV infection is chronic HIV infection (also called asymptomatic HIV infection or clinical latency).
-During this stage of the disease, HIV continues to multiply in the body but at very low levels.
-People with chronic HIV infection may not have any HIV-related symptoms, but they can still spread HIV to others.
-Without treatment with HIV medicines, chronic HIV infection usually advances to AIDS in 10 years or longer, though in some people it may advance faster.
+During this stage, HIV continues to multiply in the body but at very low levels.
+People with chronic HIV infection may not have any HIV-related symptoms.
+Without ART, chronic HIV infection usually advances to AIDS in 10 years or longer, though in some people it may advance faster.
+People who are taking ART may be in this stage for several decades.
+While it is still possible to transmit HIV to others during this stage, people who take ART exactly as prescribed and maintain an undetectable viral load have effectively no risk of transmitting HIV to an HIV-negative partner through sex.

 AIDS is the final, most severe stage of HIV infection.
 Because HIV has severely damaged the immune system, the body can’t fight off opportunistic infections.
 (Opportunistic infections are infections and infection-related cancers that occur more frequently or are more severe in people with weakened immune systems than in people with healthy immune systems.)
 People with HIV are diagnosed with AIDS if they have a CD4 count of less than 200 cells/mm3 or if they have certain opportunistic infections.
+Once a person is diagnosed with AIDS, they can have a high viral load and are able to transmit HIV to others very easily.
 Without treatment, people with AIDS typically survive about 3 years.

 This fact sheet is based on information from the following sources: